notify Key Takeaways

 Allowing the landlord access to the rental unit at reasonable times and for practical purposes.

-Maintaining the rental unit to habitable standards.
+Maintaining the rental unit to habitable standards during the tenancy.

 Having and paying for renter’s insurance if required under the lease or rental agreement.